meatpiHQ/wican-fw/docs/content/5.RealDash/Usage.md

 ## RealDash

 WiCAN-OBD and WiCAN-USB can connect with [RealDash](https://realdash.net) using either WiFi or BLE.
 BLE is supported only on Android and iOS.
 Windows 10 supports only WiFi connections.
 Additionally, _WiCAN-USB can connect using the USB interface_.

-**The protocol and CAN bitrate must be set using the configuration page**
+> The protocol and CAN bitrate must be set using the configuration page

-### USB Device Configuration (WiCAN-USB only):
+### USB Device Configuration (WiCAN-USB only)

 1. Go to garage then click on the dashboard.
 1. Click Add connection.
 1. Select Adapter (CAN/LIN)